 Routine Dental Care For Cats

-It is important that you take care of your cat's teeth at home in between professional visits.
+You must take care of your cat's teeth at home in between professional visits.
 To make cleaning your cat's teeth at home as easy and stress-free as possible, it is best to start when your kitty is still young if possible.

 Your goal is to make brushing your cat's teeth a stress-free and easy part of your cat's daily routine.
 Begin by waiting until your cat is calm and relaxed, then follow these steps: